 Before beginning the hunt for back-to-school deals, gear up for the school year by clearing out your kids' old clothes.
 You can make the process fun by turning it into a fashion show.
 Hold a family competition to see who can come up with the craziest outfit and donate anything that no longer fits, or isn't worn often enough, to charity.

 Dress up in your Sunday best and gather your family for a tea party.
 Don't forget to invite your kids' favorite dolls and stuffed animals to join in the fun, too.
 You can even make tiny treats for everyone to enjoy together.

 18. Play the License Plate Game

-If you’re searching for free things to do in the car, capture your kids’ attention by playing the license plate game.
+If you're searching for free entertainment while on a road trip, capture your kids' attention by playing the license plate game.
 See how many license plates from different states your family can find during short and long car trips.
-Some games for kids get old after a few minutes, but this one can actually keep them occupied on the road for a while this summer.

 19. Go Sightseeing in Your Own City

-“Get on your local tourism website and learn about what’s in your own backyard that’s worth paying a visit to,” said Grainne Kelly, founder of BubbleBum car travel innovations.
+"Get on your local tourism website and learn about what's in your own backyard," said Grainne Kelly, founder of the BubbleBum inflatable booster seat.

-Kelly suggested using Family Fun Month to visit local landmarks, parks, arboretums, gardens and lakes and packing lunches and snacks to bring along.
-“It’s a great way for families to spend time together and gain an appreciation for where they live,” Kelly said.
+Kelly suggested using Family Fun Month to visit local landmarks, parks, arboretums, gardens and lakes, packing lunches and snacks to bring along.
+"It's a great way for families to spend time together and gain an appreciation for where they live," Kelly said.